Best Kids Museums in NJ

 1444 Boardwalk, Atlantic City, NJ 08401

-8. The Jersey Shore Children’s Museum: This hands-on children’s discovery center in Southern NJ is dedicated to stimulating curiosity in science, technology, history and culture.
-Children can explore over a dozen interactive exhibits, such as Peak into Space, Catch of the Day, Dino Dig and more!
+8. The Jersey Shore Children’s Museum: This hands-on children’s discovery center in Southern NJ is dedicated to stimulating curiosity in science, technology, history, and culture.
+Children can explore over a dozen interactive exhibits, such as Peak into Space, Catch of the Day, Dino Dig, and more!
 This NJ children’s museum always hosts fun and educational events, such as Reading Role Models, Mad About Math, and Growing Up With Science.
 Come visit on Saturday afternoons for theme parties.
 This is one of the best kids museums in NJ!

 The Jersey Shore Children’s Museum